 Estelle Yomba: My personal goal is to participate actively in creating an enabling environment that will permit world tech giants to come and invest in Africa fully and not just passively.
 My target is Francophone Africa because we are really lagging behind in the story of digital technology.

-Creating this favorable environment entails making available the highly qualified IT workforce through market demand world-class training, mentorship, and continental deployment.
+Creating this favorable environment entails making available the highly qualified IT workforce through world-class training, mentorship, and continental deployment.

-Seven Communications: Most young people have lofty visions but the major problem always comes on how to implement it, so how are you planning to implement this vision for Africa?
+Seven Communications: Most young people have lofty visions but the major problem always comes on how to implement them, how are you planning to implement this vision for Africa?

 Estelle Yomba: To realize this vision I and my husband started by creating Sunshine Africa Education in 2014, a US Registered category A 501(c)(3 ) Non-profit organization poised to redefine Quality Education in Africa.
 The activities of this NGO are not done by word of mouth.

 We are realizing this dream gradually through Seven Group.
-Seven Group is a conglomerate of companies and institutions with a focus to change the story of Digital technology in francophone Africa.
+Seven Group will have companies and institutions with a focus to change the story of Digital technology in francophone Africa.
 The driving motive of Seven Group is to give back.
 Revenues generated by the group will be meant to push the give-back activities.

 Seven Communications: I can see you have a very systematic roadmap in the implementation of your vision.
 First, you created an NGO known as Sunshine Africa Education, second, you created Seven Group.
 May we know how Seven Group is going to realize your vision of changing the story of digital technology in francophone Africa?

-Launched in 2018, Seven Academy is currently training over a hundred students.
-15 of our final year students are already working with our incubation center Seven GPS while 10 students who came from abroad to take our quality but less expensive training in Cameroon have traveled back to their respective countries mostly in the USA and UK with amazing testimonials.
+Launched in 2018, Seven Academy is currently training over 200 students.
+15 of our final year, students are already working with our incubation center Seven GPS while 20 students who came from abroad to take our quality but less expensive training in Cameroon have traveled back to their respective countries mostly in the USA and UK with amazing testimonials.

 Seven Communications: You will be training more Cameroonians in IT, many youths will tell you, we have been trained, we have certificates but there are no jobs.
 This is Cameroon and we are in Africa, you know how things run here.